Karine Berger

 Karine Berger (born 11 March 1973) is a French politician, member of the French National Assembly representing Hautes-Alpes between 2012 and 2017.
 She was the national secretary for the economy of the French Socialist Party.

 Political career

 Berger won her seat at the 2012 parliamentary election.

+Ahead of the Socialist Party's 2017 primaries, Berger endorsed Vincent Peillon as the party's candidate for the presidential election later that year.

-In 2017 she lost her seat by a landslide, coming in fifth place in the first round.
+In 2017 Berger lost her seat by a landslide, coming in fifth place in the first round.
 Her seat was won by En Marche candidate Pascale Boyer.